bfontaine/infop7-legacy/README.md

 This repository contains scripts I used to export data from a dump of [IP7][]’s [old website](https://github.com/IP7/Website-old).

-It mostly involves setting up a local MySQL server; importing the dump in it;
-translating the MySQL schema into [Peewee][]-style Python classes; then exploiting the data.
+Most of the work involves setting up a local MySQL server; importing the dump in it; translating the MySQL schema into [Peewee][]-style Python classes; then exploiting the data.

 [IP7]: https://github.com/IP7